KPNP

 KPNP (1600 AM) was a radio station broadcasting a World Ethnic format.
 Licensed to Watertown, Minnesota, the station was last owned by Self Retire, Inc. KPNP's studios were located on Brooklyn Boulevard in Minneapolis, while its transmitter was located near Minnetrista.

 History

-The station went on the air as KWOM on July 5, 1989.
+The station officially went on the air on July 5, 1989, under its original call sign, KWOM.
+Its facilities included a three-tower directional array located near St. Bonifacius.

 On April 12, 2004, the station changed its call sign to KZGX, then to the final KPNP on September 12, 2007.
 KPNP once broadcast using the CAM-D system.

-Its license was cancelled on April 2, 2021, as its owners did not renew the station's license.
+ts license was cancelled on April 2, 2021, as its owners did not renew the station's license.